neerajhp/Academic-ePortfolio/README.md

 *Warning*
 Please note that testing conducted on the online server is not as reliable as local and may lead to some false positive or false negatives, this is due to the design of the testing suite and the nature of async.

+# Adding additional testing suites
+Testing suites can be added in the Test folder with the extension .test.js

+The clearDB.js and login.js are additional functionalities to aid in testing, clearDB should be called in every testing suite to make sure the database is wiped clean after each suite of tests. login.js can be called if need and will signup a testing account, login to the testing account and return a JWT token, and returne a userID of the user.

+If routes are protected with JWT, a .set('Authorization', 'bearer ' + token).

+When testing with supertest, the syntax is different from regular jest testing, in order to utilise the regular jest syntax, a .then(data => {expect(data).{function}}) is required.

 ### Break down into end to end tests